-13 June 2018
+First published 13 June 2018

-Paragraph 26 of the Constitution permits the Trustees to make rules for the proper conduct and management of the Club.
-The Trustees may alter the rules at any time.
+Having incorporated as a CIO (registered charity number 1173532), paragraph 26 of the Constitution permits the Trustees to make Rules for the proper conduct and management of the Club.
+The Trustees may alter the Rules at any time.

 The Club has adopted and will, in all circumstances, conduct its business in accordance with the ECB ‘Safe Hands’ Policy for Safeguarding Children in Cricket and the ECB Club Inclusion and Diversity Policy.
 Furthermore, all members, volunteer helpers and parents of junior members will ensure their personal conduct is in accordance with the ‘Safe Hands’ policy, copies of which will be displayed on the Club noticeboard and website.
 Any member who has failed to behave in accordance with the ‘Safe Hands’ policy will be subject to disciplinary action in accordance with the Club’s disciplinary procedure.
 The Club has also issued a Safeguarding Policy Statement, which is displayed on the Club noticeboard and website.

-- Disciplinary Procedure
+2. Disciplinary Procedure

 The Club is committed to maintaining high standards of behaviour, both on and off the field.
 All members are expected to treat their team mates, training partners, coaches, opposition, spectators, umpires and other officials with respect and fairness at all times.

-The Club is committed to the investigation of any claims, when brought to its attention, of discrimination, harassment, bullying, abuse or victimisationof an individual and reserves the right to impose such sanctions as it considers appropriate and proportionate, where such is found to be the case.
+The Club is committed to the investigation of any claims, when brought to its attention, of discrimination, harassment, bullying, abuse or victimisation of an individual and reserves the right to impose such sanctions as it considers appropriate and proportionate, where such is found to be the case.

-- A warning as to future conduct
+• A warning as to future conduct

-- A suspension from membership
+• A suspension from membership

-- A removal from membership
+• A removal from membership

-- An exclusion from the facility, either temporarily or permanently
+• An exclusion from the facility, either temporarily or permanently

-- A playing suspension
+• A playing suspension

 In the event that the individual wishes to appeal against the decision, they should appeal in writing to the Trustees, addressing their appeal to the Chairman.
 The Chairman shall appoint an Appeals Committee of 3 Trustees to consider the appeal and shall outline at the time the process for the appeal to the affected parties.

-- Categories of Membership
+3. Categories of Membership

 There shall be the following categories of non-voting membership:

-- Full adult playing membership
+• Full adult playing membership (playing open-age cricket)

-- Junior playing membership (for those under the age of 18 who play open-age cricket)
+• Junior playing membership (for those under the age of 18 who play open-age cricket)

-- Junior membership (for those under the age of 18 who play junior age-group matches but not open-age cricket)
+• Junior membership (for those under the age of 18 who play junior age-group matches but not open-age cricket)

-- Social membership
+• Social membership

-- Roles and Responsibilities of the Trustees
+4. Roles and Responsibilities of the Trustees

 Tony Bailey will be the Treasurer.